DataDog/documentation/content/en/getting_started/agent/_index.md

 ### Installation

-In the Datadog UI, go to the Agent Installation Page for Ubuntu by navigating to **Integrations > Agent** and selecting Ubuntu.
+In the Datadog UI, go to the Agent Installation page for Ubuntu by navigating to **Integrations > Agent** and selecting Ubuntu.
 To install the Datadog Agent on a host, use the one-line install command from that page (example shown below), updated with your [Datadog API key][16].

 Example Ubuntu one-line install command: